What is BMW Neue Klasse?

 The iX3 is the car of the moment

-Just when we the thought the BMW board was going to lose the Electric Car sales race by backing every other silly drivetrain option from hybrid to hydrogen BMW delivers the Neue Klasse.
+Just when we the thought the BMW leadership was going to lose the Electric Car sales race by backing every other silly drivetrain option from hybrid to hydrogen BMW has delivered the Neue Klasse of electric models.
 Is it perfect?
-Probably not but it delivers a compelling specification that trounces Tesla in many areas and offers some interesting innovation.
+No but it delivers a compelling specification that trounces Tesla in many areas and offers some interesting innovation.

 It also encourages testing of a wider range of charging networks and technology like head up displays which Tesla don’t offer.